HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloud-BigQuery-VPC.txt

   - Select your WiFi or Ethernet or other network connection device
   - Properies
   - Uncheck "Internet Protocol Version 6 (TCP/IPv6)"

+- VPN Group option:
+  If you're still getting VPC access control errors despite the above, try to go back and change the group option from "Full Traffic non-split-tunnel" to "Stanford Default ..." and reconnect the vpn.

 - Test Queries
   - See bottom left for lists of projects, which contain lists of datasets/databases,